 - Small Green Zip Ties

-Step 1: Cut one 15′ piece of 3mm macrame string.
+Cut one 15′ piece of 3mm macrame string.
 Attach it to your hoop using a lark’s head knot.
-You want one of the strings to be about 1′ long and the other to be 14′ long.
+You want one of the strings to be about 12 inches long and the other to be 14 feet long.

-Step 2: Wrap 1/3 of the hoop in macrame string using half hitch knots with the 14′ piece.
+Wrap 1/3 of the hoop in macrame string with half hitch knots using the 14′ piece.
 Loop the string over the hoop and bring it through the loop you made and pull tight.

 You may have string left over, but it is better to be safe than sorry when making sure you have enough string.

 If you run out of string, simply add more by doing the same thing you did in step one.